Food Is Medicine | Nutrition In Psychiatry

-A lack of nutrients in your diet can lead to chronic health diseases and conditions, as well as a significant number of mental health disparities.1 Some significant studies show specifically how your brain adapts and is affected by the poor diet and food quality.2,3 Doctors, psychiatrists especially, are seeing greater connection between poor diet with depression, attention-deficient/hyperactivity disorder (ADHD) and other mood or cognitive changes.1 Conversely, anti-inflammatory diets rich in color and variety, often provide enough of the key macro (proteins, carbohydrates, fats) and micro (vitamins, minerals) nutrients which serve as protective elements for the brain and body.
+A lack of nutrients in your diet can lead to chronic health diseases and conditions, as well as a significant number of mental health disparities.1 Some significant studies show specifically how your brain adapts and is affected by the poor diet and food quality.2,3 Doctors, psychiatrists especially, are seeing a greater connection between poor diet with depression, attention-deficit/hyperactivity disorder (ADHD), and other mood or cognitive changes.1 Conversely, anti-inflammatory diets rich in color and variety, often provide enough of the key macro (proteins, carbohydrates, fats) and micro (vitamins, minerals) nutrients which serve as protective elements for the brain and body.
 In addition, a diet packed with nutrition can help to alleviate many symptoms of perimenopause and menopause women experience.

 The Food – Health Connection

 Understanding the connection between food and health can be tricky for some.
 We know that about 50% of Americans consume the Standard American Diet (SAD), which is full of processed and refined foods and is lacking in many nutrients.4 An even more complex situation for some can be what to purchase, how to prepare it, and understanding if the food choices are making an impact on mental and/or physical health.
 Adding another complex layer to the issue is the lack of easy access to a wide variety of foods and nutrients.
 While there are many barriers, at the Galveston Diet, we focus on empowering you to seek sources of information that are accurate and to find doctors and nutrition educators that can help identify resources to support you.